Kransekake Danish Wedding Cake

 kransekake

-I had all but sworn off making wedding cakes.
+I had all but sworn off making wedding cakes or extreme cake decorating.
 I made one for Mr NQN's family a few years ago and it was so traumatic that I simply never wanted to do one ever again.
-But then The Second Wife asked me with the magic words-I could do anything that I wanted for their cake.
+But then she asked me with the magic words-I could do anything that I wanted for their cake.
 Anything?
 Like the Danish wedding cake?
 I knew that I wanted to make this cake but suppressed any urge to make the horn version lest there be suggestive eyebrow raising or hints to retire to an orgy room as that does not befit a wedding.
 I didn't want to be the cake equivalent of that best man's speech.

 eurofest frenchs forest danish horn